stevenzych/housing-project/README.md

 ![Scatter Plot Of Predicted And Actual Price For Mean Model 2](/readme_images/model_cont_var.PNG)

-This impacted the RMSE (root mean squared error, or, give-or-take how far off the model's guesses are) of the model greatly as well, bringing it up to **$213,306.** That's a pretty massive margin.
+This impacted the RMSE of the model ever so slightly, bringing it down just a hair to **$213,306.** That's still a pretty massive margin.
 The subsequent models attempt to address these concerns.

 # Model 3: Removing Outliers